Skip to content

 • Zinc Supplements: Crucial for brain health, zinc can complement magnesium in improving cognitive functions and mood stability in various mental health conditions.

-• ADHD Supplements: Integrating magnesium into an ADHD supplement regimen, which may include omega-3s, vitamins B6, and B12, can enhance focus and overall brain health.
+• ADHD Supplements: Integrating magnesium into an ADHD supplement regimen can enhance focus and overall brain health.
+Focus supplements for ADHD can include omega-3s, vitamin B6 and B12.

-• Focus Vitamins: Vitamins such as B-complex, vitamin C, and vitamin E, known as focus vitamins, support cognitive function and concentration, pairing well with magnesium.
+• Focus Vitamins: Vitamins and minerals such as B-complex, vitamin C, and vitamin E, known as focus vitamins, support cognitive function and concentration, pairing well with magnesium.

-• Vitamin D: This vitamin, in combination with magnesium, can significantly improve mood and cognitive aspects, particularly in managing depression and ADHD.
+• Vitamin D: This vitamin, in combination with magnesium, can significantly improve mood and cognitive aspects, particularly in managing ADHD symptoms and depression.

 Citations: